 If you have been stopped for a DUI there is a good chance you could lose your license if you don’t ask for a hearing at the Motor Vehicle Division within fifteen days.
 A police officer will give you a form when they take your license.
 If they do not, you can ask for the proper form.
 The Admin Per Se/Implied Consent Affidavit will have a paragraph that tells you how to request the proper hearing.

 8) If you are stopped for a DUI, find an experienced attorney ASAP.

 If you are charged with DUI, you are not required to hire an attorney.
 Sometimes the court will appoint one for you if you have limited financial resources.
-We suggest you hire a qualified attorney you trust.
+We suggest you hire a qualified DUI attorney you trust.
 A good attorney will personally appear in court on your behalf, interview the officer, gather records, prepare motions, and negotiate with the prosecutor, and keep you informed about the progress of your case.

 NOTE: This article is intended for informational purposes only and is not intended to be a complete and comprehensive list of what could happen if you are stopped for a DUI.
 Nothing in the article should be construed as legal advice.
 Readers should always seek advice from a qualified and licensed legal professional for all legal issues or DUI questions.

 At The Weingart Firm, we make it our personal goal to provide each and every DUI client with exceptional services.
 If you or someone you know has recently been stopped for a DUI, contact our firm today without delay.
 Every minute that you wait could be used to develop an effective defense for your DUI case.
-Our skilled lawyers know Arizona DUI law and will work to help you achieve the best possible outcome for your case.
+Our skilled DUI lawyers in Tempe know Arizona DUI law and will work to help you achieve the best possible outcome for your case.
 Call our offices for a no-obligation consultation now.